Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 Once you are done with adding every field just create an object for the AppwriteConfig class and call the createEvent Method.

-First, let's create our createEvent Method inside AppwriteConfig Class.
+First, let's create our createEvent Method inside the AppwriteConfig Class.
 (Note carefully how we are constructing the bucket URL for the logo uploaded in our bucket)

 createEvent(